Being a victim of a crime can be a distressing experience.

 Our communications operators strive to answer all calls within 10 seconds.

-For non-urgent calls, ring 101.
+For non-urgent calls, ring 101 or contact us using our Online Form.
 Using 999 for general enquiries may delay response to someone who needs urgent assistance.

 Our commitment to you

 Cheshire Police and our criminal justice partners are committed to providing victims and witnesses of crime with the best possible service at all times.